alishabose/cerebellum/README.md

 **Address the following:**

 * What are some of the limitations of your model?
+      The free CPU on Kaggle is slow.
 * What would you do differently with more time/resources?
+      Used more advanced techniques like neural networks (CNNs and GNNs).
 * What additional datasets or techniques would you explore?
+      ADHD Teen Integrative Data Analysis Longitudinal (TIDAL), which focuses on adolescents specifically.

 ---